 Whenever you install third-party software (even if it’s from a trusted source), always carefully read through the installation steps and the available checkboxes.

 Many people install software and select the “Recommended” checkbox.
-In many cases, if you opt for the default installation process, it’s quite common that you agree to install other software tools as well.
+If you opt for the default installation process, it’s quite possible that you’ve agreed to install other software tools as well.

-This even happens without you fully knowing what you’re installing, simply because the optional software isn’t shown unless you investigate.
+This even happens without you fully knowing what you’re installing, simply because the installer doesn’t show optional software unless you investigate.

-If you click on terms like the “Advanced” or “Manual” checkbox, you’ll often see multiple options you can (de)select in order to download or not download additional software, such as a toolbar or search bar.
+If you select the “Advanced” or “Custom” installation type, you’ll often see multiple options you can (de)select in order to download or not download additional software, such as a toolbar or search bar (as seen in the screenshot below).

 Make sure to read carefully and always check the installation’s advanced steps to find out whether or not they’re trying to trick you into installing other software as well.